TaitoUnited/taito-cli/docs/manual/08-custom-commands.md

     "taito-init": "less init.txt; taito -z init"

-> NOTE: Instead of custom commands, you can also implement a set of taito-cli plugins for the infrastructure in question (see the next chapter).
+> Instead of custom commands, you can also implement a set of taito-cli plugins for the infrastructure in question (see the next chapter).

 ---